VimalvDev/Frontend-Lab/00-Notes/JavaScript/05-JS_OOPs.md

 ---

-## Encapsulation in JavaScript (OOP)
+## 2. Encapsulation in JavaScript (OOP)

 ### What is Encapsulation?

 - Wrapping data (attributes) and methods (functions) into a single unit called a **`class`**.
-- Restricting direct access to some of the object's internal data to protect it from outside interference or misuse.
+- It also means hiding some parts of the data so they can’t be changed directly from outside the class.

-> Think of it like a capsule: only the right me thods are allowed to access or modify its contents.
+> 💊 Think of it like a medicine capsule — the ingredients are safely packed inside.
+Only specific instructions (methods) can access or change them.

----

-### 🔐 Private Properties in JavaScript
+### 🔐 Private Properties

-In modern JavaScript (ES2020+), you can declare **private fields** by prefixing the variable name with `#`.
+In modern JavaScript (ES2020+), we can declare **private fields** by adding the variable name with `#`.

 ```js
 class BankAccount {